Rajeshwar1399/spotify-end-to-end-data-engineering-project/README.md

 # Spotify End-To-End Data Engineering Project

 ### Introduction
-In this Project, we will build an ETL (Extract,Transform,Load) pipeline using the Spotify API on AWS.The pipeline will retrieve data from the spotify API,transform it to a desired format, and load it into an AWS Data store.
+This project demonstrates an end-to-end data pipeline that extracts data from the Spotify API, processes it with AWS Glue and Apache Spark, stores it in Snowflake, and visualizes it in Power BI.
+The entire workflow is orchestrated using Apache Airflow running on Docker.